Data- and Variance-dependent Regret Bounds for Online Tabular MDPs: Further Discussion of Related Work

 Beyond multi-armed bandits, best-of-both-worlds algorithms have been extended to MDPs.
 For global optimization, \citet{jin2020simultaneously,jin2021best} developed best-of-both-worlds algorithms.
 In particular, \citet{jin2021best} introduced the loss-shifting technique, which served as a key component in obtaining stochastic regret bounds.
 This idea has been further applied to more challenging settings, including adversarial transitions and aggregate feedback \citep{jin2023no,ito2025adapting}.
 For policy optimization, \citet{dann2023best} established best-of-both-worlds guarantees under bandit feedback, covering Tsallis entropy, Shannon entropy, and log-barrier regularizers.

 \paragraph{Data-dependent bounds in the adversarial regime.} The worst-case analysis, which is driven by the worst-case instance within a problem class, can be overly pessimistic for practical environments.
 Accordingly, in the broader online learning literature--including learning with expert advice \citep{littlestone1994weighted}, multi-armed bandits \citep{auer2002nonstochastic}, and online convex optimization \citep{zinkevich2003online}--it has been shown that regret can often be upper bounded by refined data-dependent complexity measures \citep{cesa1996worst,allenberg2006hannan,neu2015first}.
 There are several data-dependent complexity measures for adversarial regimes.
 The \emph{first-order} complexity $L^\star$ scales with the cumulative loss of the best action, yielding $\tilO(\sqrt{L^\star})$-type regret \citep{allenberg2006hannan,neu2015first,zimmert2021tsallis,ito2021parameter}.
-The \emph{second-order} complexity $Q_\infty$ quantifies loss fluctuations such as $Q_\infty$, leading to $\tilO(\sqrt{Q_\infty})$-type regret \citep{hazan2011better,wei2018more,ito2022adversarially}, path-length complexity $V_1=\sum_{t=1}^{T-1}\|\ell_{t+1}-\ell_t\|_1$ depends on the cumulative variation of the loss sequence, giving $\tilO(\sqrt{V_1})$-type regret \citep{wei2018more,ito2022adversarially}.
+The \emph{second-order} complexity $Q_\infty$ quantifies the magnitude of loss fluctuations, leading to $\tilO(\sqrt{Q_\infty})$-type regret \citep{hazan2011better,wei2018more,ito2022adversarially}, path-length complexity $V_1=\sum_{t=1}^{T-1}\|\ell_{t+1}-\ell_t\|_1$ depends on the cumulative variation of the loss sequence, giving $\tilO(\sqrt{V_1})$-type regret \citep{wei2018more,ito2022adversarially}.

 Extending data-dependent complexity measures from bandits to Markov decision processes remains an active and challenging direction.
-For MDPs, first-order regret complexity is introduced by \citet{lee2020bias}, who showed that under unknown transitions one can achieve a first-order bound $\tilde{\mathcal{O}}(\sqrt{HS^2A L^\star})$ in global optimization.
+For MDPs, first-order regret complexity was introduced by \citet{lee2020bias}, who showed that under unknown transitions one can achieve a first-order bound $\tilde{\mathcal{O}}(\sqrt{HS^2A L^\star})$ in global optimization.
 For policy optimization, \citet{dann2023best} established best-of-both-worlds guarantees with a first-order bound under known transitions.
-In contrast, second-order and path-length measures have been far less explored for MDPs; in this work, we propose such notions (see \cref{def:first-order_bound,def:second-order_bound,def:path-length_bound}) and prove corresponding regret bounds under known transitions, for both global optimization and policy optimization in the best-of-both-worlds setting.
-For unknown transitions, controlling the transition-estimation error in a fully data-dependent term remains challenging, and extending even first-order guarantees to the best-of-both-worlds regime is still an open problem.
-In policy optimization, it is currently unknown whether data-dependent guarantees can be achieved at all, even without requiring best-of-both-worlds adaptivity \citep{dann2023best}.